scottwedge/coding-refresher/README.md

 # coding-refresher

-This repo is made for staying in touch with coding and be ready to solve coding problems any time.
+This repo is made for staying in touch with coding and be ready to solve coding problems any time, anywhere.

-## Language Specific Gotchas
+## Language Specific gotchas

 1. Choose a language of your choice.
 1. Data Types